barklem/hlinop/README.md

 2 Mar 2011: Small bug for case where XHOLT4000 goes to zero fixed.
 Thanks to Kjell.

 2 March 2011: hbop.f ; A wrapper around hlinop.f to implement the occupation probability formalism of Daeppen, Anderson and Milhalas and thus can account for the merging of lines into the continuum.
-Notes:

-For *fast* implementation you may have to adapt this.
-For example, in many applications it will be stupid to recompute all the populations for the same model every time you change wavelength.

-As bound-free and bound-bound opacities are merged, this code computes both.
-The distinction between line and continuous opacity becomes blurred, so be careful that you are not including things twice.
-That goes for Rayleigh scattering off Lyman alpha also.